 Kujichagulia is the principle of self-determination.
-Precisely defined, it translates to “to define ourselves, name ourselves, create for ourselves, and speak for ourselves.”
+Precisely explained, it translates “to define ourselves, name ourselves, create for ourselves, and speak for ourselves.”

 The Trap of Self-Sabotage

 There is still a place where I am afraid that I don’t deserve to speak to the world.
-Sometimes, I slip back and then I realize that I’m no good to anyone there.
+Sometimes, I slip back into that place.
+Eventually, I realize that I’m no good to anyone there.
 I’m not sharing the message that’s in my heart.
 Then I realize that all I went through is going to be for nothing.

 - You have a purpose in this world.
-Proverbs 20:5 tells us, “The purposes of a person’s heart are deep waters, but one who has insight draws them out.”
-Do you know what your purpose is in your life?
+Proverbs 20:5a tells us, “The purposes of a person’s heart are deep waters,…” Do you know what your purpose is in life?
 When you know who you are and what your purpose is, you can be proud of who yourself and of what you give to others.
-Ephesians 2:10 tells us that “For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them.”
+Ephesians 2:10 tells us that “For we are His workmanship, created in Christ Jesus for good works…that we should walk in them.”
 The principle of self-determination is that we encourage ourselves to do and be all that is intended for us.

 - You matter.
 To yourself, your Creator, and to the world.
 Dr. Seuss quipped “To the world you may be one person; but to one person you may be the world.”
-Too many times, we find ourselves trapped thinking that if our audience isn’t big enough, then we don’t matter.
+It’s tempting to think that if our audience isn’t big enough, then we don’t matter.
 LIES.
-The world is changed one person at a time.
-Don’t give up your power and purpose thinking that you’re never going to make a large enough impact.
+Change happens one person at a time.
+Don’t give up your power and purpose thinking that you’re not making a large enough impact.

 - You have all the joy you need.
 Don’t confuse joy and happiness.
 Happiness is an emotion.
 Joy is a state of being.
 When you have joy, you can still have hope and faith, no matter what comes your way.
 You hold onto your purpose and live in it.
 Romans 15:13 sums it up beautifully, stating, “May the God of hope fill you with all joy and peace as you trust in Him, so that you may overflow with hope by the power of the Holy Spirit.”
 Hold your head high, walk forward in your purpose, and count it all joy!